24 hours in VIENNA

 illustration of a bed Accommodation

 Even if you have a very early flight, it’s not necessary to stay at an airport hotel.
-A trip from downtown Vienna to Schwechat, where the airport is located, takes only 45 minutes max – and, in addition, you have four options to get there.
+A trip from downtown Vienna to Schwechat, where the airport is located, takes only 45 minutes max.
+In addition, you can choose from various options for how to get there.
 I’ve stated them above.

 Pinnable Pictures